 Hi and welcome to the Real Life RD, a blog dedicated to ending diet culture and helping you make peace with your natural body size.
 I’m so glad you’re here!

 I started this blog in 2012 as a way to show that dietitians don’t always eat salads, drink seltzer water and go to bed at 10pm.
 Since then, it’s transitioned to a space focused on women’s health & putting and end to diet culture, disordered eating and false assumptions about what healthy actually means.
 The blog has become a community where women feel more hopeful and less alone in their body image, food, and health struggles.
 I post on Mondays, Wednesdays and Fridays about topics ranging from intuitive eating, body image, eating disorder recovery, hormonal & reproductive health, self care, life updates, daily eats, meal inspiration and more.

-Outside of writing the blog, I have a private practice, Nutshell Nutrition, that I started in 2012 to help women recover from varying degrees of disordered eating in addition to reproductive and hormonal issues.
-I also work as a nurse practitioner here in Manhattan with a focus on eating disorders and women’s health.
-When did I become a nurse practitioner and how did I get to New York?
+Outside of writing the blog, I have a private practice, Real Life Women’s Health, that I started in 2012 to help women recover from varying degrees of disordered eating in addition to reproductive and hormonal issues.
+I also work in an inpatient setting as a nurse practitioner in Boston with a focus on eating disorders and women’s health.

 In May 2014 I moved from Charlottesville, VA to New York City to begin a graduate nursing program at Columbia University.
 You can read more about my journey back to school here and my decision to attend Columbia here.
 I graduated in December 2016, and have since bridged my dietetics knowledge with my nursing education to provide comprehensive healthcare through an Intuitive Eating and Health At Every Size lens.